 Now, that number is closer to 10 percent, as the Reisters have shifted to a direct to wholesale model and work with clients who buy product year-round, many of whom they found with FoodHub.
 In 2012, they attributed more than $35,000 in sales to direct connections they made using FoodHub, or referrals from FoodHub clients.

 The farm now serves buyers who come back year after year.
 Rachel’s current client list includes Bon Appetit, a corporate caterer, the popular New Seasons Market in Vancouver, Wash. and Laurelwood Public House & Brewery in Portland — all FoodHub Members.
-Even with this success, Rachel said she goes back to FoodHub week after week to continue looking for new opportunities to connect.
+Even with this success, Rachel said she would return to FoodHub week after week, looking for new opportunities to connect.

-“Every time we make a growth jump, I log in and make a new prospect list and start all over again,” she says.
+“Every time we make a growth jump, I log in and make a new prospect list and start all over again,” she said.

-Even if producers new to FoodHub aren’t using it to drum up 100 percent of their business, Rachel says the opportunity to use the powerful search function to define or discover their ideal audience is invaluable.
+Even if producers weren’t using FoodHub to drum up 100 percent of their business, Rachel said the opportunity to use the powerful search function to define or discover their ideal audience was invaluable.